 Professionally, I’m a few things:

 I don’t know what kind of job title you’d give those three things mashed together, but that’s essentially what I do.
+I see clients one-on-one and lead live immersive experiences.
 Making magic since 2008.

 I’m a past student of Stephen Jenkinson‘s Orphan Wisdom school and trained with author and intuition instructor, Judee Gee, in France.
 In days gone by I was a WSET-certified wine and spirits rep and studied cuisine, patisserie and catering at Le Cordon Bleu in Paris.
 My first major foray into entrepreneurship was as the owner of a high-end eco-friendly home furnishings store.
 I appeared in major print publications like The National Post and The Globe and Mail, and tv shows on HGTV.